 Bachelor of Science (B.S.)

-Barton’s Photojournalism major offers pre-professional training that prepares you for entry-level positions in the photojournalism industry and for graduate school.
+Barton’s Photojournalism major offers pre-professional training that prepares you for entry-level positions in the photojournalism industry and equips you for graduate school.

 Non-majors can earn a minor in one of the four concentration areas: Audio Recording Technology, Broadcast/Video Production, Journalism, and Public Relations.
 The general requirement for a minor is completion of 21 semester hours of designated courses for each concentration area.
 Please contact the School of Visual, Performing, and Communication Arts for more information.